Rayc940/ece5160-fast-robot/lab2/lab.md

 ---

 ## Sample Data

+To check the IMU sampling speed, the main loop was written so it does not wait for new IMU data.
+Instead, the loop runs continuously and only reads the IMU when dataReady() indicates a new sample is available.

+When IMU reads were disabled, the main loop ran at about 39,000 loops per second.
+When IMU reads were enabled, new IMU data was read at about 325 samples per second.
+This shows that the main loop itself is much faster than the IMU, and the sampling rate is limited by the IMU read time.

 Next, I ran Example1_MicrophoneOutput from File → Examples → PDM.
 A YouTube Video of C major scale audio was played, and serial monitor showed changing detected frequency content.